json420/degu/doc/degu.client.rst

-        Finally, if a ``str`` or ``bytes`` instance, this attribute will default to ``None``, as there is no standard way to derive a "host" from such an address, plus HTTP over ``AF_UNIX`` is a scenario where the "host" header is very likely to be meaningless.
+        Finally, if a ``str`` or ``bytes`` instance, this attribute will default to ``None``, as there is no standard way to derive a "host" from such an address, plus HTTP over AF_UNIX is a scenario where the "host" header tends to be rather meaningless:

         >>> client = Client('/tmp/my.socket')
         >>> client.host is None